-Charlie is a long-term friend of David Hannan, with decades of collaboration in coral reef conservation work, publications, film projects and activism.
+They have collaborated for decades in coral reef conservation work, publications, film projects and activism.

-“Charlie is my most important mentor, and my science bible when it comes to reefs,” Mr Hannan said.
+“Charlie is my most important mentor, and my science bible when it comes to reefs,” said David.

-Charlie has been hailed by David Attenborough, proclaimed a second Charles Darwin, and described by famous Australian conservationist Tim Flannery as “one of my heroes”.
+Charlie has been hailed by David Attenborough, as a second Charles Darwin, and described by famous Australian conservationist Tim Flannery as “one of my heroes”.

-“Charlie Veron isn’t just a coral scientist, he’s a pathfinder, a scout who’s been sending back dispatches on the future of the planet for decades,” states famous Australian author Tim Winton.
+Author Tim Winton describes him as not just a coral scientist, but a pathfinder, a scout who’s been sending back dispatches on the future of the planet for decades.